Hop House 13

-Hop House 13 is an Irish lager, produced by Diageo (owners of Guinness).
+Hop House 13 is an Irish lager produced by the Guinness Brewery, an Irish brewing company owned by Diageo.

 Background

-Hop House 13 is brewed by the Brewers Project, which also manufactures Guinness Dublin Porter, Guinness West Indies Porter and Guinness Golden Ale.
+Hop House 13 is brewed by the Guinness Brewers Project, which also manufactures Guinness Dublin Porter, Guinness West Indies Porter and Guinness Golden Ale.
 The beer is named after a hop store building at St James Gate that existed in the early 20th century.
 It was influenced by the craft beer industry which had become successful.

 Flavour

 Hop House 13 is a double-hopped lager brewed with barley, Guinness yeast, Australian Galaxy and Topaz hops, and American Mosaic hops.

 It is described as having a fruity aroma including tastes of apricot and peach, having a full-flavoured taste that is crisp and hoppy without being bitter.
 It has a golden amber colour with an ivory white head.
 Hop House 13 is 4.1% alcohol by volume, though it can be 5% in certain markets.
 In the United Kingdom, it has just been downgraded to 4.6% ABV from 5% ABV.